Evergreen Tree Plug Transplants For Sale

 PLANT THESE PLUG TRANSPLANTS IN RECORD TIME:

-Watch how to plant these evergreen transplant plugs faster and with less effort than any "bare root" evergreen transplant of a similar size.
+Watch how to plant these evergreen plug transplants faster and with less effort than any "bare root" evergreen transplant of a similar size.
 With just a cordless drill and our plug transplant bulb auger, you can realistically plant 50 to 100 trees per hour without breaking your back.
-You can borrow or buy this auger with tree purchase, but with any order of 50 plug transplants or more [pls read that again, this offer is not for plug seedlings] we'll include the auger for FREE!
+You can buy this auger on the cheap with tree purchase, but with any order of 50 plug transplants or more [pls read that again, this offer is not for plug seedlings] we'll include the auger for FREE!

 What is an evergreen tree plug transplant?

 Plug transplants begin as 1-2 year old plug seedlings which are extracted from foam styroblock trays and transplanted into much larger trays, then grown at our nursery for at least one full season, putting on robust growth both above and below ground.
-Plug transplants are therefore significantly huskier and larger than plug seedlings, have a higher survival rate, experience less stress during harvesting, shipping and replanting than bareroot trees, and can be planted at almost any time of year.
-In many situations, fall-planted plugs already have good root development before spring bud break and put on more growth before the heat of the following summer sets in.
+The volume of the "root plug" of a plug seedling is approx 4 cubic inches, whereas the root plug of a plug transplant is approx 30 inches, meaning the root system is nearly 10 times larger.
+Plug transplants are therefore significantly huskier and larger than plug seedlings both above and below ground, have a higher survival rate, experience less stress during harvesting, shipping and replanting than bareroot trees, and can be planted at almost any time of year.
+In most situations, fall-planted plugs already have good root development before spring bud break and put on more growth before the heat of the following summer sets in.
 They tend to reach a more mature height at an earlier age, and their well developed and undisturbed root systems make them somewhat more resistant to unseasonably dry periods in the Spring.
 Our plug transplant sizes range between 10 to 30 inches, depending on species [height does not include the root plug].
 Please refer to the exact sizing info available on each tree's specific page.

-And perhaps the most important advantage of all from your point of view, plug transplants are ridiculously fast and easy to plant provided that you have the right auger and a cordless drill.
-For many people, the amount of time and backbreaking work saved using this planting method [as shown in this video] often outweighs the lower cost of bare root transplants.
+Super fast planting: Perhaps the most important advantage of all from your point of view as the person who will be doing the planting, plug transplants are just jaw droppingly fast and easy to plant compared to a similarly sized bare root evergreen....provided that you have an auger sized to fit the root plug of a plug transplant.
+For many people, the amount of time and backbreaking work saved using this planting method [see our plug seedling planting video and our plug transplant planting video] often outweighs the lower cost of bare root evergreens.

-Having said all of that, bare root transplants are often quite a bit bigger than the plug transplants, and there is a long tradition in the nursery industry of growing and planting bare root transplants.
+Having said all of that, our bare root transplants are often quite a bit bigger than our plug transplants, and there is a long tradition in the nursery industry of growing and planting bare root transplants.
 But we're not satisfied with doing things the way they've always been done.

 See also: Evergreen Seedling Plugs